The Recipe for Moroccan Tea

 - Add the fresh mint leaves.

-- Pour in the hot water and let it steep for a few minutes.
+- Pour in the hot water and let it infuse for a few minutes.

-- Serve the tea by pouring it from a height into the glasses.
+- Serve the tea by pouring from a height into the glasses.

 Summary